Fusion-Power-Plant-Framework/bluemira/examples/README.md

 of the example.
 Use percentage blocks (`# %%` or `# %% [markdown]`) to mark cells of the notebook.
 Your IDE or Jupytext if you are using jupyter will render the python file as a notebook.

+To include the examples in the rendered documentation please add the file to `examples.rst`.
+The first line of the python file should be `# %% nbsphinx="hidden"` to hide the copyright notice from the rendered script in the documentation (the copyright is in the footer of all documentation pages).